-- Is the substance present in materials that are later recovered for recycling? - 5) Physical form of the substance, and how it may change at each step of the life cycle.
-A substance may go through different physical forms (liquid, powder, massive as such or in an alloy e.g.) each of these forms having a different exposure or emission potential. - 6) Check if the substance doesn't change speciation during its uses or some of its uses (cf. from a metal salt to the metal during surface treatment, substance changes formula etc.).
-This has implications on the life-cycle assessment (cradle-to-cradle approach) as the fate of the substance would stop there. - 7) Production of articles (i.e. volumes involved), and potential for release of the substance from articles during use. - 8) End-of-Life.
+- Is the substance present in materials that are later recovered for recycling? - 5) Physical form of the substance, and how it may change at each step of along the life cycle.
+A substance may go through different physical forms (liquid, powder, massive as such or in an alloy e.g.) each of these forms them having leading to a different exposure or emission potential. - 6) Check if the substance doesn't change speciation during its uses or some of its uses in the use phase (cf. from a metal salt to the metal during surface treatment, substance changes formula etc.).
+This has implications on the life-cycle assessment (cradle-to-cradle approach) as with the fate of the substance stricto sensu ending would stop there. - 7) Production of articles (i.e. volumes involved), and potential for release of the substance from articles during use. - 8) End-of-Life.
 What is the final fate of the substance?
 Will the substance be recycled?
-Do the concerns materialise into risks that might justify a Restriction e.g.?
+Do the concerns materialise into risks that might justify a Restriction e.g.? - 3.
+Exposure - 9) Identification of (potential) exposures/risks.

-3. Exposure

-9) Identification of (potential) exposures/risks.

 10) Risk characterisation for the different exposure scenarios (Registration dossier).
-The Risk characterisation scenarios (RCR) should be discussed and an uncertainty analysis performed so as to refine or qualify some of the assessments (Is the RCR over conservative?
+The Risk characterisation scenarios (RCR) should be discussed, and an uncertainty analysis performed 50-as-to refine or qualify some of the assessments

+(Is the RCR over_conservative?
 What does a reality check provide as feedback?
-Is there a possibility that an authority carrying out the RMOa would set aside the DNEL in the dossier and recalculate the RCRs based on an alternative exposure limit value?)
-This introduces an analysis of the uncertainties about the existing RCRs.
-If on the basis of a more conservative exposure limit, the recalculated RCRs remain significantly below 1, then there should be no need for risk management.
+Is there a possibility What is the likelihood that an authority carrying out the RMOa would sets aside the DNEL in the dossier and recalculates the RCRs based on an alternative exposure limit value?
+And what if the intrinsic properties are considered as more relevant than the risk calculations?)

+10) This introduces an analysis of the uncertainties about the existing RCRs.
+If one the basis of based on a more conservative exposure limit, the recalculated RCRs remain significantly below 1, then there should be no need for risk management.
 This Guidance suggests an approach on this, taking into consideration the fact that authorities may want to proceed further with their analysis on the basis of the intrinsic properties of the substance.